Written by Jo Meighan

 An adventure camp may draw you in with images of epic sunsets and exhilarating video of adventure sports, but for those of us who have lived through it and for those of us who keep coming back for more, the appeal goes far deeper than the eye-catching images.

 Much of the appeal and consequent success of an adventure camp is borne out of stepping outside of one’s comfort zone and undergoing “the odd hardship.”
 There is a good chance that at some point you will feel uncomfortable – be it physically, emotionally or socially.
-How you react to and overcome that discomfort is where you develop your grit.
+How you react to and overcome that discomfort is where you begin developing grit.

 There is a movement to encourage character development as a marker for success in life, to the point that some schools are grading their students based on “grit” and not just academic performance.
 Angela Duckworth, MacArthur Foundation Genius Award winner and research psychologist developed a “grit-scale,” requiring students to rate themselves based on questions such as “I have overcome setbacks to conquer an important challenge,” “Setbacks don’t discourage me” and “I finish whatever I begin” (take the 12-item grit questionnaire to see how you fare).